cbteeple/docs/docs/coding.md

 1. I place the `tests` folder in the main folder (not in the package directory)
 2. I don't use the `unittest.TestCase` class

+[Upload them to PyPI](https://realpython.com/pypi-publish-python-package/) to use them with pip!

 ### Virtual Environments
 1. Install [venv](https://docs.python.org/3/library/venv.html): `sudo apt install python3-venv`
 2. Create a folder to store virtual environments (mine is in _~Documents/virtual_envs_)